mantidproject/mantid/docs/source/algorithms/DeltaPDF3D-v1.rst

 KAREN
 =====

-The KAREN (K-space Algorithmic REconstructioN) method is a more advanced approach that applies a filter over the data removing any points that are outliers in a moving window, with width set by the property `KARENWidth`.
+The KAREN (K-space Algorithmic REconstructioN) method [#f3]_, is a more advanced approach that applies a filter over the data removing any points that are outliers in a moving window, with width set by the property `KARENWidth`.
 Outliers are defined as values more than 3 sigma away from the median.
-Sigma is estimated using 1.4826*MAD.
+Sigma is estimated using 1.4826*MAD (median absolute deviation).
 Outliers are replaced with a value of median+2.2*MAD of window.

 Window function
 ---------------